DCotterill/halixia-hugo/content/ma/communicate-better-1109.md

 layout: static
 ---

-Learn about increasing communication with your partner
+Learn about increasing communication with your partner.

 Increasing communication with your partner can help you learn to communicate and express yourself better.